ChoudharyAshutosh/laait_frontend/README.md

 ## <i> Functionalities of Laait notebook </i>

 #### Supports only google login
-<e> User has to login with google for using for using notebook. </e>
+<e> User has to login with google for using for using notebook and user can logout after using notebook. </e>

 #### Supports multiple code editor
 <e> Notebook provides multiples input sections for compiling more than one section of code independently. </e>